MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 - **DNS Resolution**: This architecture uses DNS provided by the platform team instead of directly interfacing with Azure DNS.
 This means that timely updates to DNS records for private endpoints and availability of DNS services are new dependencies.

-- **DINE policies**: DINE policies for Azure DNS private DNS zones (or any other platform-provided dependency) are *best effort*, with no SLA on execution.
+- **DINE policies**: DINE policies for Azure DNS private DNS zones, or any other platform-provided dependency, are *best effort*, with no SLA on execution.
 For example, a delay in DNS configuration for this architecture's private endpoints can cause delays in the readiness of the chat UI to handle traffic or Prompt Flow from completing queries.

 - **Management group policies**: Consistent policies among environments are key for reliability.
 Ensure that preproduction environments are similar to production environments to provide accurate testing and to prevent environment-specific deviations that can block a deployment or scale.
 For more information, see [Manage application development environments in Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-application-environments).